acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 * Under the "SITE ADMIN" page, select "Add Peer", enter these values, and select "Done":
  * Peer Name: FQDN of the peer
- * Server FQDN: the DNS-resolvable FQDN or IP address of the peer
+ * Server FQDN: DNS-resolvable FQDN of the peer
  * API Url: http://\<FQDN of the peer\>:\<federation-gateway port from
    acumos-env.sh\>
  * Peer Admin Email: any valid email address